taotriad/BabySomnia/Justice_dancEAR_hints.md

 **Listen with headphones!**

 This version of Justice features spatial audio, live singing, unfiltered vocals and full choreography.
-You can hear the choreo affect their singing.
+You can hear the physical exertion of the choreography affect their singing.
 You can hear the sound of their boots stomping, the whooshing of the pyrotechnics.
-To fully drive home the message that "Yes, we sing this well live while doing choreo; this isn't prerecorded", check what Dami does with her microphone during her rap just as it reaches "My vital rhythm", and behold her smirk.
+To fully drive home the message that "Yes, we sing this well live while doing choreography; this isn't prerecorded", check what Dami does with her microphone during her rap just as it reaches "My vital rhythm", and behold her smirk.
 Show, don't tell.